 Fall is right around the corner!
-The air is starting to get a little crisp in the morning and it has me dreaming of everything we'll be doing this fall.
+The air is starting to get a little crisp in the morning and it has me dreaming of everything we'll be doing this fall from corn mazes to seeing the fall foliage.
 Here's your guide to Halloween and fall activities in Utah in 2021.

 Utah Fall Activity #1 - Chalk the Block